🚧 App in Alpha. Features subject to change/break without notice.

 Critically, canonical links have two use cases in Kireji:

-- External Linking
+1. External Linking

-- This is their main purpose: providing familiar, marketing-friendly links like ad-click links and search engine results.
+• This is their main purpose: providing familiar, marketing-friendly links like ad-click links and search engine results.

-- These need to be unversioned and human-readable.
+• These need to be unversioned and human-readable.
 This makes them easy to type, understand and share.

-- The server needs to be able to translate these into versioned Kireji URLs so we know exactly what file they represent.
+• The server needs to be able to translate these into versioned Kireji URLs so we know exactly what file they represent.

-- Internal Linking
+2. Internal Linking

 <a href="https://example.com/1.0.0/4gw5-g5wnzzw35h4g">Click here</a>

-- Anyways, rendering versioned anchor links inside app HTML would be annoying and not straightforward - link elements would need to be tracked and their
+• Besides, rendering versioned anchor links inside app HTML would be annoying and not straightforward - link elements would need to be tracked and their href attributes updated every time the ecosystem state changed.
+This would cause an explosion of URLs that would confuse search engine spiders.

-Hovering over links helps desktop users gain additional context about where the link will go.
+• Hovering over links helps desktop users gain additional context about where the link will go.
 This doesn't look like anything to the user:

 https://example.com/1.0.0/4gw5-g5wnzzw35h4g

-Whereas this is clear:https://example.com/contact-us
+Whereas this is clear:

-onclickhandlers to interrupt internal link clicks in order to update parts of the page without navigating away.
+• As is common in web apps, anchor tags require onclick handlers to interrupt internal link clicks in order to update parts of the page without navigating away.
 In Kireji, this is even more important to retain file data encoded in the URL hash.

 Given the usefulness and requirements of canonical URLs both internally and externally, the canonical link translator has the opportunity to kill two birds with one stone:

-- It can enhance search engine optimization and the first arrival experience.
+1. It can enhance search engine optimization and the first arrival experience.

-- It creates a URL language that tells the client exactly what aspect of the current file a given anchor link is meant to change (making canonical URLs behave more like tools than destinations) without having to encode that behavior separately in the onclick handler.
+2. It creates a URL language that tells the client exactly what aspect of the current file a given anchor link is meant to change (making canonical URLs behave more like tools than destinations) without having to encode that behavior separately in the onclick handler.

 Final Translation Methodology

 After breaking down these use cases, the optimal implementation is one where canonical URLs represent a delta or tool which describes a change-of-state to the base state.
 When linking internally, that base state is the current versioned URL hash.
-When coming into the platform from an external link, that base state is the default landing hash.
+When coming into the ecosystem from an external link, that base state is the default landing hash.

 These delta operations must account for the need to both set and unset state parameters.
 For example, the empty pathname (e.g. https://example.com/) most likely represents a home page, which is probably the default landing state and so the delta shouldn't need to do anything.
 In contrast, linking to https://example.com/ from https://example.com/1.0.0/gr224-245g-435 may require hiding an article and then redrawing the home page.
 So, canonical URLs represent functional but idempotent tools.